MarlouJake/Inventory-System/README.md

 # Project "Inventory Management System"

 The project is still incomplete but has a bit of responsiveness and does have CRUD operations working.
+After completing the **Prerequisites**, **Installation**, **Configuration**, and **Migration**, you can use the signup function on the login page to gain access to the dashboard.

 ## Description

-This project is built using ASP.NET Core with Entity Framework Core and targets **.NET 8.0**.
-It includes identity management, database support for MySQL, and uses Entity Framework migrations.
-This project also supports MSSQL Server, but adjustments are needed in the `Program.cs` file for Dependency Injection when using MSSQL.
-Additionally, there may be adjustments required in the `Models/` attributes to complement MSSQL Server.
+The project is still incomplete but has a bit of responsiveness and does have CRUD operations working.
+Do the
+You can use the signup function on the login page to gain access to the dashboard.
 ## Technologies Used

 - **ASP.NET Core**: A cross-platform framework for building modern cloud-based web applications.